 The documentation includes the full Specification (covering both the header and the body of the product information record), a full sample message, and rewritten and improved material that was previously available in separate Data Element Summary and XML Technical Notes documents.
 The package also includes HTML versions of the latest Codelists, which are hyperlinked from the main specification document.
 The individual codelists should be in a subfolder 'codelists' within the same folder as the main PDF in order for the links to be recognized.

-This latest version of the Specification covers 3.0 revision 2 (3.0.2), released January 2014.
+This latest version of the Specification covers 3.0 revision 3 (3.0.3), released April 2016.
 This revision is fully backward-compatible with earlier versions of the 3.0 specification.
-A summary of the changes between version 3.0.2 and the latest 3.0.3 is available here.
-Older summaries for 3.0.1 and 3.0.2 here.
+A detailed summary of the changes between version 3.0.2 and the latest 3.0.3 is available here.
+Older summaries for 3.0.1 and 3.0.2 are also available.
 The specification also includes an annotated sample file, and the file can be downloaded separately here.